Arsenal (Belgian band): History

-Recorded in the Breton village of Locquémeau (Breton name : Lokémo), Arsenal's fourth album, Lokemo, was released in 2011 and featured the return of some of the band's previous guests, including Shawn Smith on the single Melvin and Mike Ladd on One Day at a Time.
+Recorded in the Breton village of Locquémeau (Breton name : Lokémo), Arsenal's fourth album, Lokemo, was released in 2011 and featured the return of some of the band's previous guests, including Shawn Smith on the single "Melvin" and Mike Ladd on "One Day at a Time".
 The album also featured new collaborators such as Johnny Whitney (from The Blood Brothers and Jaguar Love), Mélanie Pain, and Belgian performance artist Depotax, and ranged in style from beatless ambient tracks, house music, shoegaze, to rock.

 Reconnecting the band with the dancefloor, the album’s singles were remixed by several prominent electronic music producers including Joakim, Com Truise, Optimo, and Compuphonic, and Melvin was named ‘Track of the Month’ in the UK dance music magazine Mixmag.
-The five-star review in MixMag on Melvin went as follows: “This is ticking so many boxes my biro has run out.
+The five-star review in MixMag on "Melvin" went as follows: "This is ticking so many boxes my biro has run out.
 Belgian duo (the best kind): check.
 Falsetto vocals: check.
 Spine-tingling key changes: check.
-The ability to send you and your chums into a pilly group hug on a dancefloor: checkmate!”
-And DJ Mag praised the single One Day at a Time: "Arsenal are a big deal in Europe: this has clearly nothing to do with the North London football team.
+The ability to send you and your chums into a pilly group hug on a dancefloor: checkmate!"
+DJ Mag praised the single "One Day at a Time": "Arsenal are a big deal in Europe: this has clearly nothing to do with the North London football team.
 Fans of Indie-disco like Mitzi and Phoenix should check the original track."

 In 2011, Arsenal received the award for Best Dance at the Music Industry Awards in Belgium.

 Arsenal's fifth and sixth studio albums, released in 2014 and 2018 respectively, are titled Furu and In the Rush of Shaking Shoulders.

 In 2021, the duo released the album The Rhythm of the Band.